Large-scale behaviour of local and entanglement entropy of the free Fermi gas at any temperature: Precise definitions and formulations of results.

-\paragraph{Precise definitions and formulation of results for general R\'enyi entropies.} In order to define the local thermal entropy and the thermal EE we recall that the infinite-volume equilibrium state of the free Fermi gas at temperature $T>0$ with chemical potential $\mu\in\mathbb R$ is completely determined by the one-particle density operator given by the Fermi operator $f_T(\varepsilon(P)-\mu\mathbbm 1)$ on $\text{L}^2(\mathbb R^d)$.
-Here, $P:= -i\hbar\partial/\partial q$ is the canonical momentum operator, $\varepsilon(P)\ge0$ the self-adjoint one-particle Hamiltonian, and $\mathbbm 1$ the identity operator.
-The local version
+In order to define the local thermal entropy and the thermal EE precisely we first recall that the infinite-volume equilibrium state of the free Fermi gas at temperature $T>0$ and chemical potential $\mu\in\mathbb R$ is quasi-Gaussian (in other words, quasi-free) and uniquely determined by its reduced one-particle density operator $f_T(\varepsilon(P)-\mu\mathbbm 1)$ on $\text{L}^2(\mathbb R^d)$.
+Here, $P:= -i\hbar\partial/\partial q$ is the canonical-momentum operator, $\varepsilon(P)\ge0$ the one-particle quantum Hamiltonian and $\mathbbm 1$ the identity operator.
+The local (or truncated) version